Uncertainty Hangs Over Russias Account Of Plane Crash - UrduPoint

 Russia was "playing with the lives of Ukrainian prisoners", he said late Wednesday, calling for an international investigation.

-Russian officials rolled out a series of statements presenting its side of the story on Wednesday but has yet to distribute video or images of victims' remains.
+Russian officials have rolled out a series of statements presenting their side of the story, but have not presented evidence that POWs were onboard.

-State media reported the plane's black boxes were recovered but there has been no official comment their contents.

 Moscow has been much more circumspect over previous incidents.